meizabel/documentation/motivation/ubiquitous-language.md

 ## Domain model should be open for evolution

 No surprise a Domain model may evolve.
-So what it means to the application code?
+Moreover, Domain Modeling is an iterative process, where new insights need to be constantly used to refactor the model.
+So, what it means to the application code?

 With the traditional approach, changing something in the Domain model on a backend side, means you have to *manually* update UI end and all the client applications.

 ### Problems with Java Serialization